its-tkc/its-tkc/README.md

 Skills:

 Proficient in Unity and C#
-Professional 2D and 2.5D game asset creator using illustrator. learning lua and Löve2D framework. cs50 student🎲.
+Professional 2D and 2.5D game assets creator using illustrator. learning lua and Löve2D framework. cs50 student🎲.